Azure/relational-infrastructure/README.md

-# Azure Relational Infrastructure (ARI)
+# Azure Relational Infrastructure (AzRI)

 > [!CAUTION]
 > **This content is confidential.
-It can be shared only internally at Microsoft and as needed with Microsoft customers and partners under NDA.** While ARI is a public project, this content discusses it within the context of Epic on Azure which has strict confidentiality requirements.
+It can be shared only internally at Microsoft and as needed with Microsoft customers and partners under NDA.** While AzRI will be a public project, this content discusses it within the context of Epic on Azure which has strict confidentiality requirements.
 For more information, see [purpose and strategy](#purpose-and-strategy).

 > [!IMPORTANT]
 > This solution is currently in preview.